zpolygon95/ColorMine/README.md

 simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
 The makefile will now generate a jar file in the PolyColorMine/dist directory suitable for inclusion in other projects.

-Run `make test` to compile the test file, which includes the jar file from dist, and run `make ARGS="[command line arguments]"` run to run the test program.
+Run `make ARGS="[command line arguments]" run` to compile (if necessary) and run the test program using the command line arguments supplied by `ARGS`.

 Run `make clean` to delete all compiled sources, the `@sources` file, and the output jar file.